atlasH2020-templates/field_monitoring/README.md

 - **Description**: Returns a list of all the available service indices.
 - **Input**: No path and/or query parameters or request body required.
-- **Output**: An enumeration of strings, denoting index names or the description of the encountered error (in case something went wrong) in JSON format.
+- **Output**: An enumeration of strings, denoting index names or the description of the encountered error (in case something goes wrong) in JSON format.

 **Indices Search**